-Three-time Super Bowl champion and former All-Pro offensive guard Mark Schlereth joined ESPN in 2001 as an NFL analyst.
-He can be seen on NFL Live, First Take, SportsCenter and ESPNEWS, and he annually contributes to ESPN’s Super Bowl week and NFL Draft coverage.
-Schlereth also cohosts ESPN Radio’s Hill & Schlereth (7-10 p.m.
-ET M-F) which debuted January 10, 2012 featuring Schlereth and partner Mike Hill.
+Three-time Super Bowl champion and former All-Pro offensive guard Mark Schlereth joined ESPN in 2001 as a NFL analyst.
+He can be seen on NFL Live, SportsCenter and other shows, including ESPN’s annual Super Bowl week coverage.

-Born in Anchorage, Alaska, Schlereth was the first Alaska native to play in the NFL.
-His nickname “Stink” originated his first season with the Broncos in 1995, from a story he told of his sister working in an Eskimo town in Alaska, where people cut the heads off of fish and considered it a delicacy; these heads are known as stinkheads.
-He currently resides in Denver, Colo.
-His son, Daniel, was selected in the first round of the 2008 MLB draft as a relief pitcher for the Arizona Diamondbacks (and currently plays for the Detroit Tigers), and his daughter, Alexandria, is an actress on the MyNetworkTV series Desire.
+Schlereth was the first Alaska native to play in the National Football League.
+Born in Anchorage, he was given the nickname “Stink” during his first season with the Broncos in 1995 when he told a story of his sister working in an Eskimo town in Alaska, where people cut the heads off of fish and considered it a delicacy; the heads are known as stinkheads.

 – 30 –